 Eliminate the carbohydrates: this includes all grains, bread, pasta, rice, breakfast cereals, granola bars, crackers, muffins, baked goods and processed foods; as well as starchy vegetables such as potatoes, winter squash, and corn; all sugars, soft drinks, candies, jams, syrups and desserts; as well as most fruits; and milk products (as lactose= dairy sugar).

 Fats- will help you maintain your state of ketosis, where your body is burning fat as its main source of energy.
-In addition, your ketogenic meal plan should include about 1 to 2 tbsp of extra fat, such as organic butter, unrefined coconut oil, and olive oil with all of your meals.
+In addition, your ketogenic meal plan should include about 1 to 2 tbsp of extra fat, such unrefined coconut oil, olive, or avocado oil with your meals.
 Coconut oil is a good choice because it contains medium-chain triglycerides that promote a ketogenic state.

 - Fats to stay away from include: “trans” fats, such as shortening or margarine, as well as oils that are hydrogenated and polyunsaturated oils such as corn, soy, canola, grape seed, sunflower and safflower because these oils will oxidize easily making them inflammatory to the body.

 Proteins- A ketogenic diet should provide a moderate amount of protein at each of your meals.
-The best sources of protein are found in non-processed, whole cuts of meat which are still in their natural form.
-This includes breast of chicken, fish fillet, fresh seafood, whole cuts of meat and eggs.
+The best sources of protein are found in non-processed, whole cut which are still in their natural form.
+This includes breast of chicken, fish fillet, fresh seafood, and eggs.
 On the other hand, “processed” meats like cold cuts and hot dogs are off-limits because often carbohydrates have been added to them as well as harmful additives and preservatives.
 Those on a vegetarian diet can turn to organic tofu, nuts (such as almonds, Brazil nuts, macadamia nuts, hazel nuts, pecans, pine nuts, walnuts, and nut butters); hemp seeds, and Plant Based Protein Shake Mix.
 The diet recommends Including 4 to 6 oz. of protein at each of your meals.